grafana/mimir/docs/sources/mimir/operators-guide/architecture/query-sharding/index.md

 The value set for this flag is one of several parameters used by the sharding logic to determine the appropriate number of shards for a query.
 Therefore, it will not strictly be complied with in all cases, and the actual number of series fetched per shard may exceed the limit.
 This is especially likely to happen in cases where cardinality of a query changes rapidly within a short period of time.

+{{% notice note %}}
+Estimates for query cardinality are only ever used to reduce the number of shards compared to the case when cardinality estimation is disabled.
+Other parameters that limit the total number of shards, such as `-query-frontend.query-sharding-total-shards` will still provide an upper bound for the number of shards even when cardinality estimation is enabled and would suggest the use of a higher number of shards.
+{{ /notice %}}

 The histogram metric `cortex_query_frontend_cardinality_estimation_difference` tracks the difference between the estimated and actual number of series fetched per shard.

 ## Verification